 Impact on market

 Estimated impact of a sudden discontinuation of the function on third parties, financial markets and the real economy, taking into account the size, market share in the country, external and internal interconnectedness, complexity, and cross-border activities of the institution.
-Please provide an overall assessment of the expected impact of the discontinuation of each function at the national level or higher, taking into account the different indicators assessed previously (size, cross-border and market share).
+Please provide an overall assessment of the expected impact of the discontinuation of each function at the relevant market level, taking into account the different indicators assessed previously (size, cross-border and market share).
 This assessment should be expressed qualitatively as ‘High (H), Medium-High (MH), Medium-Low (ML) or Low (L)’.
 You should select ‘H’ if the discontinuation has a major impact on the national market; ‘MH’ if the impact is significant; ‘ML’ if the impact is material, but limited; and ‘L’ if the impact is low.

 T 20.01 Deposits